Curvature pinching of asymptotically conical gradient expanding Ricci solitons: Abstract

-Furthermore, we formulate a general proof method and apply it to obtain analogues of several additional known generalized Hamilton-Ivey type curvature pinching results for ancient solutions.
-Among these is a curvature pinching estimate for four-dimensional asymptotically conical Ricci expanders with uniformly positive isotropic curvature, analogous to a result for four-dimensional gradient steady solitons due to Brendle \cite{ Brendle:14}.
+In this paper, we investigate curvature pinching phenomena in complete non-compact {\it asymptotically conical} gradient expanding Ricci solitons and establish several Hamilton--Ivey type curvature pinching estimates.
+These results are parallel to those known for shrinking and steady Ricci solitons.
+In particular, we prove a three-dimensional Hamilton--Ivey type curvature pinching theorem: any three-dimensional non-compact gradient Ricci expander, which is asymptotic to a cone with positive scalar curvature, must have positive sectional curvature.
+Furthermore, we formulate a general method and apply it to obtain analogues of several additional known generalized Hamilton--Ivey type curvature pinching results for ancient solutions.
+Among these is a curvature pinching estimate for four-dimensional asymptotically conical Ricci expanders with uniformly positive isotropic curvature, analogous to a result for four-dimensional gradient steady solitons due to Brendle \cite{Brendle:14}.